theodore-s-beers/gmail-triage/README.md

 # Gmail Triage CLI

-A simple command-line tool for quickly triaging unread Gmail messages.
+This is a command-line tool meant for quick triage of unread Gmail messages.

 ## Setup